 Well, how about having a writing coach in your pocket?

 Ann Kroeker offers up her professional insights on this super-short podcast.
-Five to 10 minutes a week nets you a bunch of amazing inspiration, grammatical tips, writing ideas, author resources, and more.
+With an average length of 5 to 10 minutes each week, you’ll get a bunch of amazing inspiration, grammatical tips, writing ideas, author resources, and more.

 There’s no excuse for not moving your writing practice forward every week with all this help at hand!